What is JVS Toronto?

 I’m looking for a job.
 How can you help me?

-Programs are designed to cater to the specific needs of our clients, who include newcomers; women; youth; persons on Social Assistance, Employment Insurance or Reachback; persons with disabilities; and members of the community at large.
+Programs are designed to cater to the specific needs of our clients, who include newcomers; women; youth; persons on government-funded assistance programs; persons with disabilities; and members of the community at large.
 From career counselling and job search assistance to resume workshops and skills assessments, JVS Toronto programming provides the guidance and skills needed to improve your job search.

 Volunteer services provide opportunities for individuals to enrich the lives of JVS Toronto clients and make invaluable contributions to agency programs while learning new skills, making new connections and experiencing personal fulfillment.

-Can you help my child who has a developmental disability?
+Can you help me if I have a developmental disability?

-JVS Toronto offers an assortment of useful programs geared toward assisting children and adults with developmental disabilities to develop the skills and training necessary to find gainful employment.
+JVS Toronto offers an assortment of useful programs geared toward adults with developmental disabilities to develop the skills and training necessary to find gainful employment.

 Some of these include: